sukikrishna/CS262DesignExercise2/ENGINEERING_NOTEBOOK.md

 - Confirmed that logical clocks are modified by the run only, with no multithreading involved.

 #### Feb 25, 2025

-we reviewed the design exercise requirements and discussed various approaches to implementing the project.
+We reviewed the design exercise requirements and discussed various approaches to implementing the project.

 ##### Work Completed:
 - Reviewed design exercise requirements.